Grid Obstacle Representation of Graphs: Hardness results

-Conversely, let $G'$ have an $\ell_1$-obstacle representation on $S'$.
-Note that, at least $n-1$ vertices of degree $3$ have to be mapped in $P_0$ because otherwise two vertices of degree $2$ would be consecutive in $P_0$, which is a contradiction to the fact that there is no edge between degree $2$ vertices in $G'$.
-Further note that, if there is a vertex of degree $3$, say $v$, that is mapped to some point in $P'_1$ or $P'_2$, then $v$ has to be adjacent to the vertices that are mapped to $(0,0)$ and $(-2n+2,0)$.
-This implies that $G'$ has a cycle of length $2n$, which is a contradiction to the fact that $G$ is non-Hamiltonian.
+\emph{Proof of Claim \ref{Claim:deg2}:} Note that, out of the $n$ vertices of degree $3$, at least $n-1$ vertices of degree $3$ have to be mapped in $P_0$ because otherwise two vertices of degree $2$ would be consecutive in $P_0$, which is a contradiction to the fact that there is no edge between degree $2$ vertices in $G'$.
+Hence, at most one degree $3$ vertex can be mapped to some point in $P'_1$ or $P'_2$.
+Further note that, if there is a vertex of degree $3$, say $v$, that is mapped to some point in $P'_1$ or $P'_2$, then the vertices mapped to $(0,0)$ and $(-2n+2,0)$ is of degree $2$ by the pigeonhole principle.
+In that case, these degree $2$ vertices must be adjacent to $v$ because degree $2$ vertices are adjacent to degree $3$ vertices in $G'$ and $v$ is the only degree $3$ vertex available (other than those at $(-1,0)$ and $(-2n+3,0)$).
+This implies that $G'$ has a cycle of length $2n$ with all of the degree $3$ vertices, which is a contradiction to the fact that $G$ is non-Hamiltonian.
 Hence, all the vertices that are mapped to $P'_1$ and $P'_2$, are of degree $2$.
-Now, let $p_1$ and $p_2$ be two paths in the $\ell_1$-obstacle representation of $G'$ on $S'$ between $x_1, y_1$ and $x_2,y_2$ respectively, where $x_1,x_2\in P_0$ with $\{x_1, x_2\} \neq \{ (0,0), (-2n + 2, 0) \}$, and $y_1,y_2\in P'_1$.
-If $p_1$ and $p_2$ share any grid point, then there would be Manhattan path between $x_1,y_2$ and $x_2,y_1$.
-This implies that the degree of $x_1$ and $x_2$ is $4$, which is a contradiction.
-The argument also holds if $y_1,y_2\in P'_2$.
-Note that in the case when $\{x_1, x_2\} = \{ (0,0), (-2n + 2, 0) \}$, we can always find another pair of points $x_1', x_2' \in P_0$ that will satisfy the above arguments thus leading to the aforementioned contradiction.
-Hence, no two paths between distinct pair of vertices share a common grid point.
-Given such an $\ell_1$-obstacle representation of $G'$ on $S'$, we can modify to get an $\ell_1$-obstacle representation of $G'$ on $S'$ such that all the paths follow grid lines of the form $x=a$ or $y=b$, where $a$ and $b$ are even and no two path share any grid point.
-In this embedding, if we delete all the rows of the form $y=b'$, where $b'$ is odd, and delete all the columns of the form $x=a'$, where $a'$ is any positive odd number, then we have a Manhattan embedding of $G'$ on $S$.